 The Fall Recruiting Season

-The beginning of the school year is the busiest time of the Cub Scout recruiting season; it is the time of the year when we recruit the most boys and their families into our program.
+The beginning of the school year is the busiest time of the Cub Scout recruiting season; it is the time of the year when we recruit the most families into our program.
 Families have many choices when deciding programs and activities in which to participate; being prepared to present Cub Scouts as a viable choice requires planning, effective marketing and staging a well-organized registration event.

 Begin planning your Fall Recruiting season in the spring so that you are ready to engage when school begins in the fall.